 40. TOTAL CORPORATE INVESTMENT

-Target: \$850 million in New Investment About this measure:
+Target: \$850 million in New Investment

+About this measure:

 This measure shows the amount of planned company investment in projects that were facilitated by the Economic Development Department and the Economic Development Foundation (EDF).
-Such projects are a result of both local expansion and the recruitment of new businesses to San Antonio.
-Why it is important:
+Such projects are a result of both local expansion and the recruitment of new businesses to Why it is important:

 The measure indicates the scale of new capital investment in the community which provides for job creation and business growth.
+What is being done:

 The Economic Development Department utilizes a number of state and local tools and programs to attract new capital investments in San Antonio.
-In addition, the department manages a contract with the EDF for marketing; business, retention and expansion (BRE); and attraction services.

-Responsible Department: Economic Development
+In addition, the department manages a contract with the EDF for marketing; business, retention and expansion (BRE); and attraction Responsible Department: Economic Development

 \AWS made significant investments into the City of San Antonio in two separate locations and that accounts for the bulk of the reported investment amount.
+CURRENT YEAR PERFORMANCE (BY QUARTER)